jmbaquerosanchez/vw-digital-hub/README.md

 This is the project for the client.
 So it is the deployable component that in this case use the design-system package.
 Inside the client we also can find the following folders:

-## `And inside the client...`

 ### `api`

 Contains everything related to communication with the backend API.

-Like the design system, it’s also structured to be easily moved to its own monorepo package if necessary.
-I didn't have time to do so, the folder has no dependencies on other parts of the app so making this change it will be very straightforward if needed.
+## `And inside the client...`

 ### `components`